xcp-ng/xcp-ng-org/docs/project/development-process/pull-requests.md

 When more than two people are involved in the review, we try to get an approval from each of them, or a statement that they are happy to leave the decision to the others and have no unaddressed blocking comment.

+An open nitpick is not a reason to hold a merge.
+An unresolved blocking comment is.

 A pull request should not stay blocked, however, because one reviewer commented once and never came back to approve.
 Try to reach out to them first.
 If they remain unresponsive, you can